 If you do have to purchase felt, the basic craft felt squares typically sell for $.15 to $.55 each and you could make four sets – or more, of doll clothes out of a single piece.

-To learn how to make Waldorf dollhouse style bendable dolls, check out my tutorial by clicking here.
+To learn how to make Waldorf dollhouse style bendable dolls, check out my tutorial here.
 If you enjoy sewing and want to use a making a folding fabric dollhouse into a learning activity while giving the new dolls a home at the same time, check out this tutorial.
 The same concept can be used to make a barn, action figure headquarters, etc.

 These dolls could also be used for story re-telling learning activities.
 They could also be used for color sorting or pattern sequencing if you design or adorn their clothing in a corresponding manner.